lazyoracle/linux-cheatsheet/README.md

 # using ssh key
 rsync -avzPn -e "ssh -i ~/ec2_keyfile.pem" user@remote:/home/folder /tmp/local_system/

+# read file names from a list stored in another file - https://serverfault.com/a/212441
+# works better when source directory is set to root "/" and file names are stored with absolute path
+# source directory gets appended to the file paths inside the listfile
+rsync -avzP /source/directory --files-from=/full/path/to/listfile /destination/directory

 # with xargs for parallel execution - https://stackoverflow.com/a/25532027
 # This will list all folders in ~/data, pipe them to xargs,